-Help with Eco project
+Help with Eco Projects

-Help in the house
+Help around the house

-In return we will give you breezy double bedroom accommodation, a hot meal every day you work and the supplies to make your own other meals.
+In return we will give you your own double bedroom accommodation, a hot meal every day you work and the supplies to make your own other meals.
 We will introduce you to our friends and take you to see the islands places of interest - including the most amazing natural beaches in the world.

-We usually cook for our cafe and you will be offered mostly the same home-made food with local ingredients - so often lots of fish, lobster and other local Barbudan produce, and not too much meat, but we do raise and eat our own animals so you will need to be happy with this.
-We cook once a day and provide your meals 5 days a week, so you will buy or prepare your own food and snacks at other times such as at weekends; there are also several really nice fast food sellers on Barbuda and a couple of bars.
+We have a large four bed (nearly finished) house in 2 acres of land.
+You will have your own double bedroom and share the use of the rest of the house with us.
+I usually cook for our cafe and so you will be offered mostly the same excellent home-made food with local ingredients - so lots of fish, lobster and other local Barbudan produce.
+We do raise, kill and eat our own animals so you will need to be happy with this.
+We have a cat, dog, chickens, goats, cattle and horses - but not all are here on the property.
+I cook once a day and provide your meals 5 days a week so you will buy or prepare your own food and snacks at other times such as at weekends; there are several really nice fast food sellers and snack shops here on Barbuda.

-You will come via Antigua, as the ferry and/or flights for Barbuda leave from there and an overnight stay there is necessary.
-We go to Antigua to buy groceries and for other essential services when we need to, but it is very expensive for us to do this.
-We have access to a vehicle some days and go out to the beach occasionally for picnics, happy hours and camping.
-There is only one village so there are not many shops, a few bars and not much entertainment!
-Barbuda is not for everyone...but so far only one person has been disappointed!
-You should read the website if you need more info and a clearer idea of the island way of life.
+You will come to Barbuda via Antigua, as the ferry and/or flights for Barbuda leave from Antigua and an overnight stay there is necessary.
+We have to go to Antigua to buy some groceries and for other essential services when we need to, but it is very expensive for us to do this, so you should try to buy anything you need there first.
+If you bring real coffee to Barbuda we will be friends forever.

 Limited internet access